googledatalab/datalab/tools/gcsbackup/README.md

 # GCSbackup
-Please note: GCSbackup should only run inside a GCloud VM instance.
+Please note: GCSbackup should only run inside a Google Compute Engine VM instance.

-GCSbackup is a tool to create a tagged .tar backup for a given local path and copy it to a GCS bucket.
+GCSbackup is a tool to create a tagged .tar backup for a given local path and copy it to a Google Cloud Storage (GCS) bucket.
 It can be configured to maintain a maximum of n backups for the specified tag.
 It automatically deletes older backups.

 On GCS, the .tar is copied to a qualified path that is unique to the VM where this script is running, the username, backup path, tag, and timestamp.